Whiteknight/Acquaintance/README.md

         DispatchType = DispatchThreadType.AnyWorkerThread
     };

-Notice that if you don't have any worker threads started, a `AnyWorkerThread` subscription will be treated like an `Immediate` subscription instead.
+Notice that if you specify `.OnWorkerThread()` but your message bus doesn't have any worker threads available, it will use the .Net thread pool instead.

 ### Specific Thread